Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Look into implementing halfling luck
 * Try to make settings global
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".
+* Actions: Allow for "Effects" to be whispered to the GM.
+* Add support for crit fails/successes to weapons/spells/actions
 * Make spells automatically reduce the amount left
 * Add "Conditions" that make sheet-wide changes when a condition is toggled.
 * Use the new roll templates greater than to enhance ac targeting. https://app.roll20.net/forum/post/1977290/update-5-slash-20-improved-player-directory-and-new-roll-template-features
+* Vitality Points
 * Look into proficiency dice
-* Actions: Allow for "Effects" to be whispered to the GM.
-* Consider alternative sheet layout of skills under the stats

 ### Changelog

+**19th-20th June 2015**

+* (Dev) Lots more cleanup
+* Added targetAC to Spells & Cantrips
+* Added a toggle for "Quick Weapons" on the weapons page

 **18th June 2015**